SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

 External Databases
 ******************

-The **SQLoader** is a java service that enables you to load data into SQreamDB from other DBMS and DBaaS through HTTP requests using network insert.
+The **SQLoader** is a Java service that enables you to ingest data into SQreamDB from other DBMS and DBaaS through HTTP requests using network insert.

-**SQLoader** supports Oracle, Postgresql, Teradata, Microsoft SQL Server, and SAP HANA.
+**SQLoader** supports ingesting data from the following DBMSs:

+* Oracle
+* Postgresql
+* Teradata
+* Microsoft SQL Server
+* SAP HANA

 .. contents::
    :local: